openimsdk/open-im-server/scripts/README.md

 ## examples
 Scripts to perform various build, install, analysis, etc operations.

+The script directory design of OpenIM and the writing of scripts and tools refer to many excellent open source projects, such as helm, iam, kubernetes, docker, etc.

+Maybe they'll give you inspiration for later maintenance...

 These scripts keep the root level Makefile small and simple.